ericd-1qbit/the_temple/machine_learning/algorithms/deeplift.md

 # DeepLift - Learning Important Features through propagation of activation differences

 Reading arXiv:1704.02685v2

 ## Summary
-  \item provide interpretability of NN output
+- provide interpretability of NN output

-  \item associate output to input features by backproping through all neurons
+- associate output to input features by backproping through all neurons

-  \item contribution scores of each neuron by comparing activation of n to a reference
+- contribution scores of each neuron by comparing activation of n to a reference

 ## Other Methods
-  \item Perturbation-based fwd prop approach: Observe impact on output after perturbing input or neurons
+- Perturbation-based fwd prop approach: Observe impact on output after perturbing input or neurons

  Problem here is that once input contribution has saturated the impact on output, impact of input on importance not attributed any further.
   Also computationally expensive due to additional fwd prop.
- \item Guided backpropagation - Combination of Gradients and deconvolutional networks.
+- Guided backpropagation - Combination of Gradients and deconvolutional networks.
 Saliency Maps
- \item Gradient x Input - elementwise product. layerwise relevance propagation
+- Gradient x Input - elementwise product. layerwise relevance propagation
- \item integrated gradients
+- integrated gradients
- \item grad/guided CAM
+- grad/guided CAM

 ## DeepLIFT